Is Romania safe?

 To enter Romania there is no need for proof of vaccination, immunity, or other Covid-related information.

-If you are a solo traveler, and you wish to travel in Romania, but you want to avoid the crowds, public transport, and unexpected fight changes, we recommend you a shared tour of Romania, Rolandia operates these tours with a maximum of 6 people, following the last safety and medical recommendation, with a flexible cancelation policy.
+If you are wondering „Is Romania safe for solo female travelllers?”, and you wish to travel in Romania, but want to avoid the crowds, public transport, and unexpected fight changes, we recommend you a shared tour of Romania, Rolandia operates these tours with a maximum of 6 people, following the last safety and medical recommendation, with a flexible cancelation policy.

 Why should you travel to Romania?

-All this being said, wondering if Romania is safe to travel should be the least of your problems.
+All this being said, wondering „Is Romania safe to travel to?” should be the least of your problems.
 You should instead think about what you want to do here, either taking Romania by step off the beaten tracks and observe the wildlife, or having a relaxing day at SPA, or maybe taking biking and hiking trip on the highest peaks in Romania.

 We have such a range of destinations that it is impossible not to like at least one!
 You can go sea sight as we have the Black Sea in the Southeast of the country.
 Combine it with a visit to Delta Dunarii (Danube Delta), and you will have the perfect itinerary.

 You can as well start your journey in Romania by visiting Bucharest and heading further north to discover the Carpathian Mountains, Transylvania, or Moldova.
-Some of the most popular attractions in Romania, such as Bran Castle (Dracula's Castle), Turda Salt Mine, the city of Brasov, the Corvin Castle, and so many other destinations, are all in the itineraries and day tours on our website so make sure to check them out.
+Some of the most popular attractions in Romania, such as Bran Castle (Dracula's Castle), Turda Salt Mine, the city of Brasov, the Corvin Castle, and so many other destinations, are all in the itineraries and day trip tours on our website, so make sure to check them out

-Given the proximity, the Ukrainian situation is a valid concern.
+Given the proximity, the Ukrainian situation is a valid concern and the question ”Is Romania safe from war?” deserves an answer.
 However, Romania remains unaffected by the conflict directly, ensuring tourists and those considering moving to Romania feel safe.
-Currently, there are under 50.000 Ukrainian refugees in Romania.
-(August 2022)

 Romania is a member of NATO, and the possibility of a conflict on our territory is highly unlikely.
 Visiting Romania is safe, even though we share a land and sea border with Ukraine, and the situation here remains normal.